Stephen Colbert: Views

 Colbert has criticized the United States' use of drone strikes, and NSA's surveillance tactics, during the Obama administration.

-He has also described the 2016 Democratic candidate, Hillary Clinton, as someone who has "been around for a long time, but actually represents [...] what you would think of as the common systemic corruption of Washington, D.C." adding "I think people's hesitancy about Hillary Clinton is completely reasonable. [...]
+He has also described the 2016 Democratic candidate, Hillary Clinton, as someone who has "been around for a long time, but actually represents - if I were to be pejorative [...] - steeped in what you would think of as the common systemic corruption of Washington, D.C., but that her experience obviates that particular sin.
+To a degree, that seems necessary in a complicated world," adding "I think people's hesitancy about Hillary Clinton is completely reasonable. [...]
 I can imagine that Trump might be the only person she could beat because she's not a great candidate.
 And she's got a lot of flaws and a lot of baggage that she can't shake off, however historic or even prepared for the job she is in this case."
+Also in 2016, Colbert described Donald Trump as "a monstrous aberration of our political history," stating, "We have never flirted with [a] strongman before.
+Not at this level.
+And so the political stakes seem enormous."

 Colbert supports the implementation of the Medicare for All plan introduced by Bernie Sanders, considering it "a sensible fix to Obamacare".
 When asked about his views on abortion, Colbert positioned himself as pro-choice.
 During the 2023 writers' strike he showed his support to the writers, saying: "I'm a member of the guild.
 I support collective bargaining.
 This nation owes so much to unions."
 In May 2023, Colbert was permanently banned from entering Russia alongside 500 other Americans, due to being "involved in the spread of Russophobic attitudes and fakes."
 These bans were made in response to U.S. imposed sanctions on the country.

 Colbert has been critical of Israel's treatment of Palestinians.
-He called for a ceasefire in Gaza after the 2024 World Central Kitchen aid convoy attack carried by the IDF.
+He called for a ceasefire in Gaza after the 2024 World Central Kitchen aid convoy attack carried out by the IDF.
 Addressing Israeli prime minister Benjamin Netanyahu he said: "Nothing just happens.
 You are responsible.
 If your answer is, 'This happens in war,' then maybe consider ending the war."
 He also defended the pro-Palestine college protests saying: "Students should be allowed to protest.
 It's their first amendment right."

 In March 2024, he moderated a fundraiser for the Joe Biden 2024 presidential campaign featuring Joe Biden, Bill Clinton and Barack Obama that raised $25 million.
 Following his performance in the first presidential debate on June 27, Colbert suggested that Biden should drop out of the race.
 In November 2025, he endorsed Democratic candidate Mikie Sherrill for the 2025 New Jersey gubernatorial election.

+In November 2025, he was honored as a guest at a New York Public Radio fundraising gala for his commitment to free speech, where he expressed support for public broadcasting.